shubamsumbria/traffic-violation-eda/README.md

 This dataset contains around 65k+ traffic related violation records.

 #### Attribute Information:
-1. stop_date - Date of violation
+1. `stop_date` - Date of violation
-2. stop_time - Time of violation
+2. `stop_time` - Time of violation
-3. driver_gender - Gender of violators
+3. `driver_gender` - Gender of violators (Male-M, Female-F)
-4. driver_age - Age of violators
+4. `driver_age` - Age of violators
-5. driver_race -Race of violators
+5. `driver_race` -Race of violators
+- White
+- Black
+- Hispanic
+- Asian
+- Other
-6. violation - Category of violation
+6. `violation` - Category of violation
+- Speeding
+- Moving Violation (Reckless driving, Hit and run, Assaulting another driver, pedestrian, improper turns and lane changes etc)
+- Equipment (Window tint violations, Headlight/taillights out, Loud exhaust, Cracked windshield, etc.)
+- Registration/Plates
+- Seat Belt
+- other (Call for Service, Violation of City/Town Ordinance, Suspicious Person, Motorist Assist/Courtesy, etc.)
-7. search_conducted - Whether search is conducted or not in True and False form
+7. `search_conducted` - Whether search is conducted or not in True and False form
-8. stop_outcome - Result of violation
+8. `stop_outcome` - Result of violation
-9. is_arrested - Whether person was arrested or not in True and False form
+9. `is_arrested` - Whether person was arrested or not in True and False form
-10. stop_duration - Detained time for violators approx
+10. `stop_duration` - Detained time for violators approx (in minutes)
-11. drugs_related_stop - Whether person was involved in drugs crime or not
+11. `drugs_related_stop` - Whether person was involved in drugs crime or not (True, False)

 ### Libraries Used:
 - <a><img src="https://pandas.pydata.org/docs/_static/pandas.svg" alt="Seaborn" align="center" width="100"/></a>